saman-pasha/LCC/README.md

 `real`|`long double`
 ## Variable
 ### Free Variable Declaration and Initialization
-A free variable can has some attributes or storage class. each attribute enclosed in braces "{attribute}".
+A free variable can has some attributes or storage class. each attribute enclosed in braces or parentheses "{attribute}".
 * {auto}
 * {register}
 * {static}